 The Fund's expected cash flows on these instruments do not vary significantly from this analysis except for net assets attributable to the holders of redeemable units, which the Fund has the contractual obligation to redeem with in the 2 days of the notice.
-Historical experience indicates that these units are held by unit holders based on medium or long term basis, however redemption levels are are very difficult to predict as they vastly fluctuate with the changing market conditions and investor needs or objectives..
+Historical experience indicates that these units are held by unit holders based on medium or long term basis, however redemption levels are very difficult to predict as they vastly fluctuate with the changing market conditions and investor needs or objectives.
+As at the reporting date, 46.3% of the units are held by one unit holder (2011: 40%).
+These units are held as collateral against the unit holder's loan from the Bank and cannot be redeemed until this loan is fully settled.